8LWXpg/RegExHotstring/README.md

   - calls function with [RegExMatchInfo](https://www.autohotkey.com/docs/v2/lib/RegExMatch.htm#MatchObject) as argument and clear string that triggers it
   - RegExReplace string, works like [RegExReplace](https://www.autohotkey.com/docs/v2/lib/RegExReplace.htm)
 - Options:

+  Use the following options follow by a zero to turn them off:

-  - \* (asterisk): An ending character (e.g. Space, Tab, or Enter) is not required to trigger the hotstring. use *0 to turn this option back off.
+  - `*` (asterisk): An ending character (e.g. Space, Tab, or Enter) is not required to trigger the hotstring.

-  - ? (question mark): The hotstring will be triggered even when it is inside another word;
+  - `?` (question mark): The hotstring will be triggered even when it is inside another word;
   that is, when the character typed immediately before it is alphanumeric.
-  Use ?0 to turn this option back off.

-  - B0 (B followed by a zero): Automatic backspacing is not done to erase the abbreviation you type.
+  - `B0` (B followed by a zero): Automatic backspacing is not done to erase the abbreviation you type.
   Use a plain B to turn backspacing back on after it was previously turned off.

-  - C: Case sensitive: When you type an abbreviation, it must exactly match the case defined in the script.
+  - `C`: Case sensitive: When you type an abbreviation, it must exactly match the case defined in the script.
-  Use C0 to turn case sensitivity back off.

-  - O: Omit the ending character of auto-replace hotstrings when the replacement is produced.
+  - `O`: Omit the ending character of auto-replace hotstrings when the replacement is produced.

-  Use O0 (the letter O followed by a zero) to turn this option back off.
+  - `T`: Use SendText instead of SendInput to send the replacement string.
+  Only works when CallBack is a string.

 ## Limitations